It is not possible to load the page you were looking for on KNVB.com.

 No game is decided until the final whistle.
 There must be a winner, so that last lucky goal can make all the difference.
 This makes KNVB Cup matches so exciting, right until the very last moment.
 Unlikely heroes can rise; all options are open for all the clubs, players and fans.

-KNVB Cup schedule
+KNVB Cup schedule and result

-This season’s fixture schedule on Dutch website.
+This season’s fixture schedule and results on Dutch website.

 KNVB Cup setup